 Instead, we rely on an indirect measure in estimating shareholder participation that is commonly used in the accountancy literature.
 One way of such an indirect estimation is by measuring aggregate non-votes at shareholder meetings.
-The accountancy scholarship attributes non-votes in shareholder meetings (i.e., votes that were not cast for or against a proposal and were not abstentions) to retail investors.58 Corporate insiders and institutional investors, on the other hand, are much more diligent in registering their votes.
-Under this standard assumption, if retail investors became more engaged after 2021, we could expect the overall share of non-votes to fall.59
+The accountancy scholarship attributes non-votes in shareholder meetings (i.e., votes that were not cast for or against a proposal and were not abstentions) to retail investors.
+Or Corporate insiders and institutional investors, on the other hand, are much more diligent in registering their votes.
+Under this standard assumption, if retail investors became more engaged after 2021, we could expect the overall share of non-votes to fall.

 In analyzing the rate of non-votes, it is also important to account for the type of proposal.
 Shareholder proposals at U.S. public companies are generally of two types: routine and non-routine.
 Routine proposals are those that pertain to the company's day-to-day operations but are not expected to significantly affect the company's overall operation and performance.
 Examples of this type are proposals for the ratification of auditors or approving stock splits.
 By contrast, non-routine proposals typically relate to the company's long-term strategy or are expected to have a significant impact on the company's financial performance.
 Examples include the issuance of new stock, election of directors, a merger with another company, divesting a business unit, or any other proposal stockholders could have concerns with, and would affect their ownership.
 For our purposes, there is an important distinction between these two types: brokers can vote shares on behalf of the beneficial owners for routine matters, but not for non-routine matters.
-Therefore, only a shareholder can vote their own shares for non-routine proposals.60
+Therefore, only shareholders can vote their own shares for non-routine proposals.62

 Figure 3 graphically presents the yearly average of non-vote rates on proposals at both meme and non-meme companies between 2015 and 2022.
-We hand-coded each proposal listed in the ISS
+We hand-coded each proposal listed in the ISS data as either "routine" or "non-routine" based on Rule 452 of the New York Stock Exchange.63 As expected, we find that non-routine proposals (where brokers cannot vote on behalf of shareholders) have consistently higher levels of non-participation for both meme and non-meme firms.